- 0.1 String of Hearts Care

 String of Hearts Variegated

-The Variegated or Pink String of Hearts is the beautiful variation of this beautiful trailing plant.
+The Variegated String of Hearts is the beautiful variation of this beautiful trailing plant.
 Its leaves are also heart-shaped but are green and pink in colour.
 Although this variant is rarer than the non-variegated type it is fortunately not as rare as a Variegated Monstera Deliciosa.

 String of Hearts How to Propagate